Photo by Thomas Renaud on Unsplash

 Courage: Now why would “courage” be called out specifically?
 SCRUM is fundamentally about honesty – and that can hurt.
 It takes courage to stand up to a team member, to hold them accountable, and to overcome the “we have always done it this way” or “it’s not my job” mentality.
 SCRUM is about asking the team what can we learn and asking oneself honestly: Did I do the best job (for my team) that I could have done today?

-Ultimately, a team taking on the agile or SCRUM methodology is a large-scale change management and project management issue, not a simple guideline for your next project.
+Ultimately, a team taking on the agile or SCRUM methodology takes discipline and practice, and is not a simple guideline for your next project.
 An official SCRUM guide I consulted puts it succinctly: Scrum is lightweight, simple to understand, and difficult to master.
-However, adhering to the values above could benefit many teams who have been troubled by underperformance, a bad apple, or scope creep and help them find a solid foundation for maximizing team potential.
+However, adhering to the values above could benefit many teams who have been disrupted by change, or volatility, and may help them find a solid foundation for maximizing team potential.